TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 UI (on browser)  ->  API (on server)  ->  database
 ```

 The API should be stateless.
 That is, services that implement the API should not keep any state in memory or on local disk between requests.
-This is explained in more detail in [Appendix B](b-software-design.md#stateless-api).
+This is explained in more detail in [Appendix B](b-software-design.md#api-design).

 TODO: Some tips for debugging.

 #### a) RESTful API

-Implement a RESTful API endpoint for your UI and modify you UI implementation to use the API endpoint.
+Implement a RESTful API endpoint for your UI and modify your UI implementation to use the API endpoint.
 See `server/src/content/posts.*` as an example.
-In RESTful service a HTTP URL (e.g */posts*) defines a resource, and HTTP methods (GET, POST, PUT, PATCH, DELETE) operate on that resource.
+In a RESTful API a HTTP URL (e.g */posts*) defines a resource, and HTTP methods (GET, POST, PUT, PATCH, DELETE) operate on that resource.
 For example:

 * `GET /articles`: Fetch all articles from the articles collection
 * `POST /articles`: Create a new article to the articles collection